 Gold-medal-winning author Jill McCroskey Coupe’s novels, Beginning with Cannonballs (2020) and True Stories at the Smoky View (2016), depict unlikely friendships and have been reviewed in such disparate sources as Library Journal, Booklist, Necessary Fiction, and Smoky Mountain Living.
-Jill’s master’s degrees (an MFA in Fiction and an MLS in library science) are a dead giveaway: she has always loved books.
-So why did she major in Psychology and not English?
-Hmmm, that’s a very good question.
+Her master’s degrees (an MFA in Fiction and an MLS in library science) are a dead giveaway: she has always loved books.
 Jill feels most at home in the Southern Appalachians but has also spent time in the Rocky Mountains, the Green Mountains, the Scottish Highlands, the Swiss Alps, and the Ecuadorian Andes.
 A former librarian at Johns Hopkins University, she lives in Baltimore.

 Author photo by Hope Williamson.